-d) Administrative Costs.
+- e) Administrative Costs.
 Administrative costs shall not be included in the budget neutrality limit.
-All administrative costs shall be identified on the Forms CMS-

-- 64.10 Waiver and/or 64.10P Waiver. - e) Claiming Period.
+All administrative costs shall be identified on the Forms CMS-64.10 Waiver and/or 64.10P Waiver. - f) Claiming Period.
 All claims for expenditures subject to the budget neutrality cap (including any cost settlements) must be made within 2 years after the calendar quarter in which the state made the expenditures.
 Furthermore, all claims for services during the demonstration period (including any cost settlements) must be made within 2 years after the conclusion or termination of the demonstration.
-During the latter 2- year period, the state must continue to identify separately net expenditures related to dates of service during the operation of the section 1115 demonstration on the CMS- 64 waiver forms in order to properly account for these expenditures in determining budget neutrality. - f) Pharmacy Rebates.
+During the latter 2- year period, the state must continue to identify separately net expenditures related to dates of service during the operation of the section 1115 demonstration on the CMS- 64 waiver forms in order to properly account for these expenditures in determining budget neutrality. - g) Pharmacy Rebates.
 The state may propose a methodology for assigning a portion of pharmacy rebates to the demonstration.
 The proposed methodology must determine, in a way that reasonably reflects actual rebate-eligible pharmacy utilization, the amounts of rebate that are attributable to pharmacy utilization under the demonstration vs. outside the demonstration, and appropriate subtotals by EG and DY.
 The methodology (and any subsequent changes to the methodology) must be approved in advance by the CMS Regional Office prior to use.
 Rebate amounts assigned to the demonstration must be reported on the appropriate Forms CMS-64.9 or 64.9P Waiver, and not on any other CMS-64.9 form (to avoid double-counting).
-In the absence of an approved methodology, all pharmacy rebates must be reported on Forms CMS-64.9 or 64.9P Base. - 64.
+In the absence of an approved methodology, all pharmacy rebates must be reported on Forms CMS-64.9P Base. - 85.
 Reporting of Member Months.
-The following describes the reporting of member months in the demonstration. - a) Member months subject to the budget neutrality cap include: - i.
-For the purpose of calculating the budget neutrality expenditure cap described in this Agreement, the state shall provide to CMS on a quarterly basis the actual number of eligible member months for: - 1) Eligibility Group 1:AFDC / SOBRA - 2) Eligibility Group 2: SSI - 3) Eligibility Group 3: Expansion State Adults - 4) Eligibility Group 4 ALTCS-DD - 5) Eligibility Group 5: ALTCS-EPD - 6) Eligibility Group 6: New Adult Group - ii.
-This information shall be provided to CMS 30 days after the end of each quarter as part of the CMS-64 submission, either under the narrative section of the MBES/CBES or as a stand-alone report. - iii.
-The term "eligible member months" refers to the number of months in which persons are eligible to receive services.
-For example, a person who is
+The following describes the reporting of member months in the demonstration.
+Member months subject to the budget neutrality cap include: - a) For the purpose of calculating the budget neutrality expenditure cap described in this Agreement, the state shall provide to CMS on a quarterly basis the actual number of eligible member months for:

+- 1) Eligibility Group 1:AFDC / SOBRA

+- 2) Eligibility Group 2: SSI

+- 3) Eligibility Group 3: Expansion State Adults

+- 4) Eligibility Group 4 ALTCS-DD

+- 5) Eligibility Group 5: ALTCS-EPD

+- 6) Eligibility Group 6: New Adult Group

+- b) This information shall be provided to CMS 30 days after the end of each quarter as part of the CMS-64 submission, either under the narrative section of the MBES/CBES or as a stand-alone report.

+- c) The term "eligible member months" refers to the number of months in which persons are eligible to receive services.
+For example, a person who is eligible for 3 months contributes three eligible member months to the total.
+Two individuals who are eligible for 2 months each contribute two eligible member months to the total, for a total of four eligible member months.

+- d) For the purposes of this demonstration, the term "demonstration eligibles" refers to all individuals covered by Arizona Medicaid with the exception of individuals in the Freedom to Work and Breast and Cervical Cancer Treatment programs